Original first published December 8 2024. Image created by Microsoft Designer.

 The Dashboard:

 Set this to where Moodle directs a user once they log in.
-As a Moodle administrator you can build an institutionaldashboard and push the dashboard to all users.
-Put a blog at the top (great for sharing notifications) and then a set of blocks comprising, recently accessed courses, recently accessed activities and the timeline is a simple way to support users to quickly get back to learning once they log in.
-Users can still customise their dashboard if they wish but if not, they will still be able to use the dashboard effectively using your institutional design.
+As a Moodle administrator you can build an institutional dashboard and push the dashboard to all users.
+Put a blog at the top (great for sharing notifications) and then a set of blocks comprising recently accessed courses, recently accessed activities and the timeline.
+This is a simple way to support users to quickly get back to learning once they log in.
+Users can still customise their dashboard but if not, they will still be able to use the dashboard effectively using your institutional design.

-SUGGESTION: Turn off the blocks on the right hand-side and build solely in the middle of the page - this makes for a cleaner user experience.
+SUGGESTION: Turn off the blocks on the right hand-side and build solely in the middle of the page – making for a cleaner user experience.

 Themes and plugins:

-There are so many great themes and plugins available for Moodle and it is interesting to just search thedirectory to see what can be found - just make sure they fit your version of Moodle and are maintained!
-If your Moodle site is hosted, it may also be possible to commission the development of plugins to meet your needs.
+There are so many great themes and plugins available for Moodle.
+It is interesting to just search the directory to see what can be found – just make sure they fit your version of Moodle and are maintained!
+If your Moodle site is hosted, it may be possible to commission the development of plugins to meet your needs.
 Some great and simple plugins we think are worth quickly exploring are which can immediately change the learner’s experience are:

 - Soft Course format